 Personally, I don’t necessarily agree with these statements.
 Put dirty oil into a car and clean, quality oil in another one.
 Both cars will run for a few months or years, but the one using crappy, dirty oil will become damaged and fail sooner.
 That’s exactly what happens to your body.
 You might do well on junk food and spend years eating junk without gaining fat or falling ill, but this will eventually affect your health.

 Food is not only about macros.
-It also contains micronutrients (vitamins and minerals), phytonutrients, antioxidants, polyphenols and other substances that are essential to your health.
+It also contains micronutrients (vitamins and minerals), phytonutrients, antioxidants, polyphenols, and other substances that are essential to your health.
 You can’t compare the micronutrients in a Big Mac with those from salmon and kale.

-This approach could work on short term, but it’s not the best solution for long term health.
+This approach could work on short term, but it’s not the best solution for long-term health.
 It all comes down to the choices you make when planning your meals.
 If you’re trying out different weight loss diets or want to gain muscle fast, you could give IIFYM a try.
-But if you care about your health or want a balanced diet that you can stick to on long term, flexible dieting is not an option unless you opt for quality food.
+But if you care about your health or want a balanced diet that you can stick to on long-term, flexible dieting is not an option unless you opt for quality food.

 Is Clean Eating Your Best Bet?

 Clean eating has different meanings for different people.
 Some believe that clean eating involves the regular consumption of organic food.
 For others, it’s about eating whole, natural foods that are minimally processed.
-To someone else, only sugar free or gluten free products are “clean.”
+To someone else, only sugar-free or gluten-free products are “clean.”
 Some will say that potatoes and rice are just fine, while others would never touch these foods.

 Eating 100% clean is very difficult, if not impossible.
 Most foods are contaminated in a way or another.
 Besides that, clean eating doesn’t equal fat loss.
-You can eat healthy and be overweight.
+You can eat healthily and be overweight.
 We’ve covered this problem here: Healthy Foods Can Make You Fat.